albertyang82/data_engineering_assessment/section_2/readme_section_2.md

 1. TB_MEMBERSHIP: created from successful applications.
 2. TB_ITEM: product catalog.
 3. TB_TRANSACTION: records purchases by members.
-4. TB_TRANSACTION_ITEM_MAPPING: captures items within each transaction (many-to-many resolution).
+4. TB_TRANSACTION_ITEM_MAPPING: mapping table that captures items within each transaction (many-to-many relationship).
+5. TB_REJECTED_APPLICATION: provides analysts with a dedicated record of all rejected applications.
+This eliminates the need for them to access S3, which may have restricted access for cloud administrators, thereby streamlining the analysis of rejection reasons.

 ![view here](ERD.png)